Manager of BEL among COVID-19 fire mishap victims

 A pastor from Jaggaiahpet, who last night came to attend to his coronavirus-infected wife, perished in the fire along with her, police said.
 A retired government officer and a retired police sub- inspector, both aged about 80 years, also fell victim.

-A homemaker from Nidubrolu in Guntur district, another from Kandukuru in Prakasam district and three men from Vijayawada, Machilipatnam and Kandukuru were among those killed in the fire.
+A homemaker from Nidubrolu in Guntur district, another from Kandukuru in Prakasam district, her son and two men from Vijayawada and Machilipatnam and were among those killed in the fire.
 While one of the victims was charred, nine others died of asphyxiation, according to the police.